materialsproject/jobflow/README.md

 executed.

 Finally, we created a flow using the two `Job` objects.
-The connectivity between the jobs is determined automatically (the order doesn't matter) and can be visualised using the flow graph.
+The connectivity between the jobs is determined automatically and can be visualised using the flow graph.

 <p align="center">